 The physical therapist is one on one with Patient A from 9:00-9:30, and therefore two units of therapeutic exercise (97110) would be billed.
 Patient A's electrical stimulation (97014) is also billable as it is a supervised modality.

 The time that Patient B spends with the physical therapist assistant from 9:15-9:30 is billable as one unit of neuromuscular reeducation (97112) as the physical therapist assistant is providing skilled therapy services under the supervision of the physical therapist.
-In addition, the time spent with the physical therapist from 9:30-10:10 is also billable as 2 more units of gait training (97116) because the physical therapist is one on one with Patient B. It is appropriate to bill 2 units of gait training ...
+In addition, the time spent with the physical therapist from 9:30-10:10 is also billable as 2 more units of gait training (97116) because the physical therapist is one on one with Patient B. It is appropriate to bill 2 units of ...